krbnite/krbnite.github.io/_in_progress/2019-03-28-Getting-Out-of-the-Hype.md

 of other candidates with a high GPA will not get selected.

 You bet your ass that in the data science field of the 20-teens, the "popular craze" thing is neural networks.
-Like in the example above, your interviewer will certainly want to know that you are aware of it, and even particularly skilled at it, but also seriously wants to throw out any potentially false positives!
+Like in the example above, your interviewer will certainly expect your familiarity with this to be above a threshold:  you should be aware of it, and even particularly skilled at it, but these things won't necessarily differentiate you, and your interviewer also must optimize for throwing out any potentially false positives!
 There are going to be a bunch of candidates who can do the "neural network" thing enough that it will be hard to differentiate them on an application, or even in a short presentation.
 If you come in and have 10 minutes to talk, and if you choose to talk about the broadstrokes of a neural network project, you are going to sound like